materialscloud-org/optimade-maker/README.md

 ### Annotating with `optimade.yaml`

-To annotate your structural data for `optimake`, the data archive needs to be accompanied by an `optimade.yaml` config file.
+To annotate your structural data for `optimade-maker`, the data archive needs to be accompanied by an `optimade.yaml` config file.
 The following is a simple example for a zip archive (`structures.zip`) of cif files together with an optional property file (`data.csv`):

 ```yaml
 config_version: 0.1.0